xmimiex/vue3-ssr-template/docs/guide/folder-structure.md

  ┃ ┃ ┃ ┣ 📂scss
  ┃ ┃ ┃ ┃ ┣ 📜index.scss
  ┃ ┃ ┃ ┃ ┗ 📜tokens.scss
- ┃ ┃ ┣ 📂components // you can arrange your componants as you like but we recommend using atoms molecules and organisms ┃ ┃ ┃ ┗ 📂atoms
+ ┃ ┃ ┣ 📂components // you can arrange your components as you like but we recommend using atoms molecules and organisms ┃ ┃ ┃ ┗ 📂atoms
  ┃ ┃ ┣ 📂i18n
  ┃ ┃ ┃ ┣ 📂formats